Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Chas McCormick At The Plate

-- McCormick has had an RBI in 29 games this season (32.6%), including 18 multi-RBI outings (20.2%).
-He has also driven in three or more of his team's runs in six contests.
+- In 30 games this year (33.3%), McCormick has picked up an RBI, and in 18 of those games (20.0%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.